-- Their negligence led to the victim’s death.
+- Their negligence led or contributed directly to the victim’s death.

 - There are damages from the accident and death.

-To prove the above, you will need to gather evidence of the accident and your damages.
-The insurance company will look for ways to deny or undermine your wrongful death claim.
-They care most about their bottom line, which means they want to pay out as little as possible.
-To get the damages you and your family deserve, you will need to put together a solid case.
+The insurance company will look for ways to deny or undermine your wrongful death claim, so you must gather evidence to support your wrongful death case.
+Insurance companies care about their bottom line and do what they can to pay as little as possible.
+To get the damages you and your family deserve, you will need to assemble a solid case.

-This is hard enough for any injury victim, but it’s especially difficult when you’re mourning a loved one in the process.
-A wrongful death lawyer can handle the legal aspects so you can focus on being with your family and honoring the deceased.
+This is hard enough for any injury victim, but it is especially difficult when you are mourning the loss of a loved one.
+A wrongful death lawyer can handle the litigation process so you can focus on healing from your trauma.

 Is Another Driver Always at Fault in a Car Accident Death?

-When someone dies in a car accident, it’s often caused by another driver—but not always.
+When someone dies in a car accident, it is often caused by another driver, but not always.

-What Damages Can Be Claim After a Loved One Dies in a Car Accident?
+Damages You Can Claim After a Loved One Dies in a Car Accident

-If you are legally able to bring a wrongful death claim on behalf of your loved one, you can include damages like:
+If you bring a wrongful death claim on behalf of your loved one, you can sue for damages that include:

 - Lost wages and benefits